 Equipment you’ll need:

-- A large bowl and wooden spoon.
+- A large bowl and a wooden spoon.
 Don’t use metal or plastic bowls or spoons.

 - A large 1-gallon glass jar